Home > Plasma

 The principles of plasma spray

-The powder flux used depends on the material to be deposited.
-These can be metals, metal alloys, carbides, oxides, etc., whose composition and particle size are finely controlled.
+This technique is based on the creation of an electric arc in a mixture of plasma gas.
+The plasma, whose temperature can reach 16,000°C, is used to melt a stream of powder as it passes through the torch.
+Different “plasmagenic” gases are used such as argon, helium, nitrogen or hydrogen.
+The gas mixture and projection conditions can be adjusted to modify the thermal properties of the plasma as well as the particle speed.
+The powder flow used depends on the material to be deposited.
+These can be metals, metal alloys, carbides, oxides, etc. whose composition and particle size are carefully controlled.
 This is propelled by a carrier gas in order to be injected into the plasma gas mixture.

 This technology is optimal for ceramics and abradables.

-• Maximum arc temperature: 16,000°C
+• Maximum arc temperature: 16 000°C

 • Particle speed: 200 – 400 m/s